MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/choices-column.md

 ## List

-You can define a choices column in a Dataverse view to display the multiple options that are available<!--note from editor: Suggested.--> for the record in a list.
-The choices column supports quick search when a user enters a keyword to filter the list.<!--note from editor: Is this what "by typing a keyword" meant here?
-Seemed to be a misplaced modifier.
-Also, can you verify that the names in the following image are either part of sample data or allowed on our team's fictitious names list?
-If they are, I'll make a note so I don't keep asking this question.-->
+You can define a choices column in a Dataverse view to display the multiple options that are available for the record in a list.
+The choices column supports quick search by typing a keyword to filter the list.

 :::image type="content" source="media/choices-column/choices-list.png" alt-text="Choices column on a list.":::